Fermi surface transformation at the pseudogap critical point of a cuprate superconductor: Acknowledgements

 \section{Acknowledgements}

+The authors acknowledge helpful discussions with James Analytis, Debanjan Chowdhury, Nicolas Doiron-Leyraud, Nigel Hussey, Mark Kartsovnik, Steve Kivelson, Dung-Hai Lee, Sylvia Lewin, Andr\'e-Marie Tremblay, Kimberly Modic, Seth Musser, Cyril Proust, and Senthil Todadri.
 A portion of this work was performed at the National High Magnetic Field Laboratory, which is supported by the National Science Foundation Cooperative Agreement No. DMR-1644779 and the State of Florida.
-PAG acknowledges that this project is supported by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (Grant Agreement No. 681260).
+P.A.G. acknowledges that this project is supported by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (Grant Agreement No. 681260).
 J.-S.Z. was supported by an NSF grant (MRSEC DMR-1720595).
 L.T. acknowledges support from the Canadian Institute for Advanced Research (CIFAR) as a Fellow and funding from the Natural Sciences and Engineering Research Council of Canada (NSERC; PIN: 123817), the Fonds de recherche du Qu\'ebec - Nature et Technologies (FRQNT), the Canada Foundation for Innovation (CFI), and a Canada Research Chair.
 This research was undertaken thanks in part to funding from the Canada First Research Excellence Fund.
 Part of this work was funded by the Gordon and Betty Moore Foundation’s EPiQS Initiative (Grant GBMF5306 to L.T.)
 B.J.R. and Y.F. acknowledge funding from the National Science Foundation under grant no. DMR-1752784.